Cutoff for mixtures of permuted Markov chains: reversible case: Abstract

 \section{Abstract}

 We investigate the mixing properties of a model of reversible Markov chains in random environment, which notably contains the simple random walk on the superposition of a deterministic graph and a second graph whose vertex set has been permuted uniformly at random.
 It generalizes in particular a result of Hermon, Sly and Sousi, who proved the cutoff phenomenon at entropic time for the simple random walk on a graph with an added uniform matching.
 Under mild assumptions on the base Markov chains, we prove that with high probability the resulting chain exhibits the cutoff phenomenon at entropic time $\log n / h$, $h$ being some constant related to the entropy of the chain.
 We note that the results presented here are the consequence of a work conducted for a more general model that does not assume reversibility, which will be the object of a companion paper.
-Thus, most of our proofs do not actually require reversibility, which constitutes an important technical contribution.
-Finally, our argument relies on a novel concentration result for "low-degree" functions on the symmetric group, established specifically for our purpose but which could be of independent interest.
+Thus an important contribution of this paper is in the arguments we propose, as most of which do not require reversibility.
+Among these, we establish a novel concentration result for "low-degree" functions on the symmetric group, established specifically for our purpose but which could be of independent interest.